scristobal/cross-compiling-rust-c-wasm-zig/README.md

-# From Rust + C to Web Assembly with the help of Zig

-How to cross-compile a Rust project with C dependencies into WASM and WASI using Zig
+# Crosscompile a Rust project with C dependencies into Web Assembly (WASM and WASI) using Zig

-## Cross compile a Rust project with C dependencies into WebAssembly

 Easy way using [rust-bindgen](https://github.com/rust-lang/rust-bindgen) and [cargo-zigbuild](https://github.com/rust-cross/cargo-zigbuild) CLI tools.